MrAlessandro/Maccy-broker/README.md

 # Maccy-broker
-An MTTQ broker which permit to broadcast strings to  MTTQ channels
+An MTTQ broker which permit through Maccy app to broadcast copied strings to  MTTQ channels.

+## 🚧🚧 WIP 🚧🚧